Atlasing white matter and grey matter joint contributions to resting-state networks in the human brain.

-Over the past two decades, the study of resting-state functional magnetic resonance imaging (fMRI) has revealed the existence of multiple brain areas displaying synchronous functional blood oxygen level-dependent signals (BOLD) – resting-state networks (RSNs).
-The variation in functional connectivity between the different areas of a resting-state network or between multiple networks, have been extensively studied and linked to cognitive states and pathologies.
-However, the white matter connections supporting each network remain only partially described.
-In this work, we developed a data-driven method to systematically map the white and grey matter contributing to resting-state networks.
-Using the Human Connectome Project, we generated an atlas of 30 resting-state networks, each with two maps: white matter and grey matter.
-By integrating structural and functional neuroimaging data, this method builds an atlas that unlocks the joint anatomical exploration of white and grey matter to resting-state networks.
-The method also allows highlighting the overlap between networks, which revealed that most (89%) of the brain’s white matter is shared amongst multiple networks, with 16% shared by at least 7 resting-state networks.
-These overlaps, especially the existence of regions shared by numerous networks, suggest that white matter lesions in these areas might strongly impact the correlations and the communication within resting-state networks.
-We provide an open-source software to explore the joint contribution of white and grey matter to RSNs and facilitate the study of the impact of white matter damage on RSNs.
+Over the past two decades, the study of resting-state functional magnetic resonance imaging has revealed that functional connectivity within and between networks is linked to cognitive states and pathologies.
+However, the white matter connections supporting this connectivity remain only partially described.
+We developed a method to jointly map the white and grey matter contributing to each resting-state network (RSN).
+Using the Human Connectome Project, we generated an atlas of 30 RSNs.
+The method also highlighted the overlap between networks, which revealed that most of the brain’s white matter (89%) is shared between multiple RSNs, with 16% shared by at least 7 RSNs.
+These overlaps, especially the existence of regions shared by numerous networks, suggest that white matter lesions in these areas might strongly impact the communication within networks.
+We provide an atlas and an open-source software to explore the joint contribution of white and grey matter to RSNs and facilitate the study of the impact of white matter damage to these networks.
+In a first application of the software with clinical data, we were able to link stroke patients and impacted RSNs, showing that their symptoms aligned well with the estimated functions of the networks.